 Sessions do normally go ahead whatever the weather, unless it really is torrential rain, or unsafe to be outside.

-Last year, in 2020 I was lucky enough to attend Hayley Marshall's 'Taking Therapy Outdoors', a 4 day residential course which takes aspects of ecotherapy, nature based therapy, and a whole lot of Hayley's experience in the field, all somehow slotted into 4 days of experiential learning.
+Last year, in 2020 I attended Hayley Marshall's 'Taking Therapy Outdoors', 4 day residential course which takes aspects of ecotherapy, nature based therapy, and a whole lot of Hayley's experience in the field, all somehow slotted into 4 days of experiential learning.
 I am still consolidating much of what I learnt from this and finding ways to incorporate this learning into my practice.